pubs/pubs/readme.md

  - bibliographic data (i.e. pure bibtex information) is kept separated from metadata (including links to pdf or tags),
  - everything is stored in plain text so it can be manually edited or version controlled.

-**Notice:** pubs is still in early development and cannot be considered as stable.
+**Notice:** pubs is still in early development; you should regularly make backups of your pubs repository.

 ## Getting started